Media Production and Journalism

 1.

 Employment.
-Graduates from the Communication Department & Media have an impressive record of full-time employment in the field.
+Graduates from the Department of Communication & Media have an impressive record of full-time employment in the field.
 In fact, 91% of recent graduates had full-time employment within 6 months of graduating.

 2.